Workspace and Queries

 Add relationships to a query

 Cybersecurity posture is a matter of how various entities relate to each other across your cyber estate.
 For example, which compute devices (Assets) are subject to which vulnerabilities or other exposures and how do those devices relate to your critical business services or network topology.
-Surface Command models all of these relationships in a graph.
+Attack Surface Management (Surface Command) models all of these relationships in a graph.
 This helps organizations understand the state of their posture and be able to assess where their most significant risk exists.

 An asset can have several relationships to another asset type through different properties.
 For example, an Asset might have several relationships to a User asset, such as Business Owners and Technical Owners.
 You can have the query match on any relationship or you can limit it to a specific relationship between two asset types.